thbrown/softball-scorer/gcp/README.md

 Press enter
 `./gradlew clean test --info`
 `ctrl A` then `d`
-Wait a long time
+Wait a long time (several hours probably, unless you have a server with a ton of cores) Rename the `estimated-time-config.js` to someting that identifies it as having been run on your machine (e.g. `xenon-skylake-8.js`)
-Rename the `estimated-time-config.js` to someting that identifies it as having been run on your machine Move that file to the `time-estimation-configs` directory in this project Modify `simulation-time-estimator.js` to point to your new config
+Move that file to the `time-estimation-configs` directory in this project Modify `simulation-time-estimator.js` to point to your new config